foliant-docs/docs/src/tutorials/first_project.md

 ## Create New Project

 All Foliant projects must adhere to a certain structure.
-Luckily, you don’t have to memorize it thanks to <link src="cli/init/index.md" title="Init">Init</link> extension.
+Luckily, you don’t have to memorize it thanks to <link src="!path src/cli/init/index.md" title="Init">Init</link> extension.

-You should have installed it during <link src="installation.md" title="Installation">Foliant installation</link> and it’s included in Foliant’s default Docker image.
+You should have installed it during <link src="!path src/installation.md" title="Installation">Foliant installation</link> and it’s included in Foliant’s default Docker image.

 To use it, run `foliant init` command